 2014: Planned attempt to circumnavigate the globe in an easterly direction in five stages, in the HB-SIB.

-He needed three attempts before finally landing in the Sahara after flying a distance of 42,810km.
+He needed three attempts before finally landing in the Sahara after flying a distance of 26,600 miles.
 On his first attempt he fell into the Mediterranean.
 On his second attempt he had to come down in Burma.
-“I realised then how dependent [humans] are on liquefied petroleum gas,” he says.
+“I realized then how dependent [humans] are on liquefied petroleum gas,” he says.

-The Swiss hopes that his Solar Impulse project will make a statement against mankind’s fuel consumption, but without wagging fingers.
+The Swiss native hopes that his Solar Impulse project will make a statement against mankind’s fuel consumption, but without wagging fingers.
 “No one wants to give up their comfortable lifestyle.
 But why would we have to?
 Clean technologies already exist and have huge potential.
-If we can fly around the world without using a single drop of kerosene, we can also do without fossil fuels on our roads.”
+If we can fly around the world without using a drop of kerosene, we can also do without fossil fuels on our roads.”
 The first circumnavigation of the globe by solar-powered plane, in a five-stage flight, is planned for 2014.
-In Dübendorf, near Zurich, Solar Impulse engineers are currently poring over the successor to HB-SIA.
+In Dübendorf, near Zurich, Solar Impulse engineers are currently poring over the successor to HB- SIA.
 The electronic components need to be better protected against the rain.
-The wingspan will increase by 8m and provide room for yet more solar cells.
+The wingspan will increase by 26 feet and provide room for yet more solar cells.

-Solar Impulse can only carry one pilot, and it will take between 25 and 30 days to fly around the world.
-As no single person could last that long, Piccard will swap places in the cockpit with his fellow Swiss, André Borschberg.
-With his short hair and lively eyes, the gangly, 59-year- old Borschberg looks 10 years younger than he actually is.
-You can imagine him all too well as an instructor in flight school, standing in the classroom in his aviator sunglasses explaining manoeuvres to the wannabe daredevils.
-Borschberg got his pilot’s licence when he was 17, before ever laying a finger on the steering wheel of a car.
-After that, he flew fighter jets for the Swiss Army for 20 years and then set up his own technology firm.
-Piccard says Borschberg is a workaholic who never stops.
+Solar Impulse can carry only one pilot, and it will take between 25 and 30 days to fly around the world.
+As no single person could last that long, Piccard will be swapping places in the cockpit with Swiss countryman André Borschberg.
+With his short hair and lively eyes, the gangly, 59-year-old Borschberg looks about 10 years younger than he actually is.
+You can imagine him as a flight-school instructor, standing in the classroom in his aviator sunglasses explaining maneuvers to the wannabe daredevils.
+Borschberg got his pilot’s license when he was only 17, before ever laying a finger on the steering wheel of a car.
+After that he flew fighter jets for the Swiss army for 20 years and then set up his own technology firm.
+Piccard says Borschberg is a workaholic.
 Borschberg says Piccard is a visionary who sees things differently from most of the people around him.

-What would make a former fighter pilot who flew at Mach 1 for decades interested in flying round the world at 70kph?
+What would make a former fighter pilot who flew at Mach 1 for decades take an interest in flying around the world at 40 mph?

 “It’s a completely new type of flying,” says Borschberg.
-“In a jet plane, it’s like you’re flying 2km behind the jet.
+“In an F/A-18 [jet fighter], it’s like you’re flying two kilometers [approx. 1.25 miles] behind the jet.
 The controls react so quickly that you really have to keep up with the distance in your head.
 In the Solar Impulse cockpit, on the other hand, it’s all about patience.
 You steer to the right and at first nothing happens, and then you turn.”
 Borschberg also wants this round- the-world flight to promote solar technology.
 “When I flew from Switzerland to Belgium last year, I had more energy in the battery at landing than at takeoff.
 We could have dispensed with some of it.
 It was mind-blowing.”

-Borschberg set three solar-powered plane records on board the HB-SIA in 2010: the longest flight (26 hours, 10 minutes) with the highest absolute flying altitude (9,235m) and the greatest height gain (8,744m).
-Yet both pilots know that the greatest challenge facing them is a mental one.
-If Piccard and Borschberg are to cross the oceans, they will have to remain in the air for 150 hours non-stop.
+Borschberg set three records for solar- powered planes on board the HB-SIA in 2010: the longest flight (26 hours, 10 minutes) with the highest absolute flying altitude (30,298 feet) and the greatest height gain (28,687 feet).
+Yet both pilots know that the greatest chal- lenge facing them is a mental one.
+If Piccard and Borschberg are to cross the oceans, they will have to remain in the air for 150 hours nonstop.
 In that time, you could fly from Paris to New York around 16 times in a passenger plane.
 The Solar Impulse pilots have to get through the marathon stage over the Atlantic without a break.
 In a mini-cockpit.
-In a plane that steers like an over-sized paraglider.
+In a plane that steers like an oversized paraglider.
 The project has no contingency plan for an emergency landing on water.
 The light aircraft would smash to pieces on contact.
 “We’ve got parachutes,” Piccard says.
 If the plane were to go down over the ocean, it’d be a case of bailing out and waiting to be rescued by boat.

 Piccard also says that panicking is often a lot more dangerous than the actual risk: “Too many emotions then come rushing to mind and get in the way of your decision-making.”
 But pilots are trained to deal with panic.
-Borschberg, the former military pilot, flies every mission in his head at home before going to sleep.
-He tries to visualise every manoeuvre in the plane.
+Borschberg, the former military pilot, says he flies every mission in his head at home before going to sleep.
+He tries to visualize every maneuver in the plane.